Acoustic Su-Schrieffer-Heeger lattice: Direct mapping of acoustic waveguides to Su-Schrieffer-Heeger model: Concluding remarks

 \section{Concluding remarks}

 The approach followed here is to begin by finding a discrete modelling of the continuous two-dimensional acoustic wave equation.
-It appears that our waveguide setup can be mapped to dimer discrete model with chiral symmetry (the SSH model), the band gap of which is closed at the edge of the Brillouin zone for the trivial case of a uniform waveguide (Fig. 2(b)).
-This is different from the cases of previous acoustic waveguide analogue to SSH model where either the TBA with fitted coupling was chosen or fine tuning of the length of the waveguide segments led to band inversion through an accidental degeneracy.
-Our Acoustic Su-Schrieffer-Heeger lattice has been validated by comparison with direct numerical computations or experimental measurements.
-As a consequence of the underline chiral symmetry in our case, topological edge mode is obtained in every band gap of the continuum model, without the need to calculate the corresponding Zak phases of the bands.
+It appears that our waveguide setup can be mapped to a dimer discrete model with chiral symmetry (the SSH model), the band gap of which is closed at the edge of the Brillouin zone for the trivial case of a uniform waveguide (Fig. 2(b)).
+This is different from the cases of previous acoustic waveguide analogues to SSH model where either the TBA with fitted coupling was chosen or fine tuning of the length of the waveguide segments led to band inversion through an accidental degeneracy.
+Our acoustic Su-Schrieffer-Heeger lattice has been validated by comparison with direct numerical computations and experimental measurements.
+As a consequence of the underlying chiral symmetry in our case, a topological edge mode is obtained in every band gap of the continuum model, without the need to calculate the corresponding Zak phases of the bands, since the topological characterization is directly inherited from the SSH model.
 We believe that the simplicity and the versatility of our acoustic SSH platform offers new opportunities to inspect topological effects for acoustic waves.